What is the GDPR?

 Data processors can be anything from Software-as-a-Service providers to embedded third party services, tracking and profiling visitors on the organization’s website.

 Both data controllers and processors must be able to account for what kind of data is being processed, the purpose of the processing and to which countries and third parties the data is transmitted.
-Data may only transfer to other GDPR compliant organizations, or those within jurisdictions deemed 'adequate'.

-All consents must be recorded as evidence that consent has been given
+All consents must be recorded as evidence that consent has been given.

 No processing of sensitive personal data is allowed without a person’s explicit consent.
 For non-sensitive data, implied consent will do.
 In either case the consent must be freely given on basis of clear and specific information about data types and purpose – and always before any processing takes place, also known as ‘prior’ consent.
 All consents must be recorded as evidence that consent has been given.